miemiekismet/miemiekismet.github.io/_posts/2014-09-05-Reflections-on-My-First-Game.md

 it turns out not as good as I expected.

-So I finally stop refining it and start to reflect on the whole thing.
+So I finally stop refining it and start to reflect on the whole thing.<br />

 The basic game flow was completed.